Clearing Cache in WordPress - Sunny HQ

 Site cache / Page cache

 Site cache or page cache is stored on your website’s server when a page on your site is accessed for the first time.
 When a visitor returns to that site, elements from that site are loaded from the cache.
-As a WordPress website owner, you can specify how long content remains in the cache; static elements (that won’t change any time soon) can have an expiry date set much further away, while dynamic elements should have an expiry date set much sooner.
+As a WordPress website owner, you can specify how long content remains in the cache; static elements can have an expiry date set much further away, while dynamic elements should have an expiry date set much sooner.
 Site caching is ideal for sites that have a lot of static content.

 Browser cache